About the Champions 4E Bundles of HoldingTuesday 11 April 2017

 The GM Screen and Accessories in this offer lacks the color sheet of stand-up figures.
 We’ll add that sheet to the .PDF once we find it.

-Our copy of The Olympians is missing eight pages — as in, they were blank in our copy.
-We include the partial copy as a placeholder, and we’ll replace it when we track down an intact version.
+Our original copy of The Olympians was missing eight pages — as in, they were blank in our copy.
+We included the partial copy as a placeholder, and we replaced it when we tracked down an intact version.